 - Call the hiring manager, not human resources.
 HR has formal processes they follow strictly.
 Being influenced by your follow-up call isn’t in their playbook.

 - Find the number.
 One possible way is to send the manager a connection request on LinkedIn.
 If they accept, look in their Contact Information.
 Or you may be able to reach them via their company’s main number.
-There are sneaky ways to find phone numbers (read my post about how to find the hiring manager) but plan ahead for what you’ll say if the manager asks “How did you get my number?”
+There are more indirect ways to find phone numbers (read my post about how to find the hiring manager) but plan ahead for what you’ll say if the manager asks “How did you get my number?”

-- Be as well prepared as for an interview.
+- Be well prepared, almost as if this were an interview.
 Because if you’re lucky, that’s what this phone call will be: a brief, unofficial interview.
-Make sure you know what your Key Selling Points are, for example.
+(Make sure you know what your Key Selling Points are, for example.)
 Practice with a friend and ask for honest feedback.

 Calling the hiring manager is a bold tactic requiring very good communication skills.
 It’s not for everyone.
-But if you can pull it off, a follow-up call after applying can be the key to keeping your resume from falling into a black hole!
+But if you can pull it off, a follow-up call can be the key to keeping your resume from falling into a black hole!
 (This is an update of a post originally published in June 2018.)